MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

     - [Deploy catalog apps that have session control enabled](proxy-deployment-aad.md)
     - [Deploy custom line-of-business apps, nonfeatured SaaS apps, and on-premises apps](proxy-deployment-any-app.md) hosted via the Azure Active Directory (Azure AD) Application Proxy with session controls

-If you run into any issues while deploying the app, see [Onboarding an app](#onboarding-an-app).
+If you run into any issues while deploying the app, see [Issues when onboarding an app](#issues-when-onboarding-an-app).

 ### Can't create session policies for an app